53ctf/questinlanka.github.io/content/posts/15days/index.md

 math: false
 ---

-**Welcome to QuestinLanka's 15-Day Tour Package!
-Get ready for an unforgettable journey through the diverse landscapes, rich history, and vibrant culture of Sri Lanka.**

-#####  Day 1: Colombo

-- Arrival in Colombo Upon arrival in Colombo, our representative will greet you at the airport and transfer you to your hotel.
-You'll have some time to rest and relax before starting your adventure.

-#####  Day 2-3-4: Colombo to Dambulla

-- Sigiriya Rock Fortress
-- Pidurangala Rock
-- Polonnaruwa ancient city
-- Ancient city of Anuradhapu
-- Minneriya National Park
-- Village Tours
-- Bicycle tour

-#####  Day 5-6: Dambulla to Kandy

-- Explore the Golden Temple in Dambulla
-- Matale Temple
-- Temple of the Tooth
-- Peradiniya botanical Garden
-- Kandy View point
-- Kandy Lake
-- Bahirawakanda Temple

-#####  Day 7-8: Kandy to Nuwara Eliya

-- Visit a tea plantations & Tea factory
-- Gregory Lake
-- Hakgala Botanical Garden
-- Victoria Park
-- Experience the local culture

-#####  Day -9: Nuwaraeliya to Ella

-- The train journey
-- Little Adam speak
-- Nine arch Bridge
-- Ravana waterfall
-- Flying Ravana Mega Zip Line

-#####  Day 10: Ella to Yala

-- Wildlife Safari
-- Camping
-- Birdwatching
-- Nature walks

-#####  Day 11-12: Yala to Mirissa

-- Whale watching
-- Surfing and Water Sports
-- Beaches
-- Yoga and Spa

-#####  Day 13-14: Galle to Colombo
+**Great!
+Here's a more detailed itinerary for your 15-day classic tour package that includes lovely dinners, beach functions, whale watching, safari, village tours, and boat riding.**

+##### Day 1: Arrival in Colombo

+- Private airport transfer to the hotel
+- Welcome dinner at a local restaurant
+- Nightlife exploration

+##### Day 2: Negombo City Tour

+- Visit the Fish Market
+- Boat tour in Muthurajawela Lagoon
+- Beach party with live music

+##### Day 3: Anuradhapura Tour

+- Visit ancient temples and ruins in Anuradhapura
+- Traditional Sri Lankan dinner with a local family

+##### Day 4: Polonnaruwa and Sigiriya Tour

+- Visit the ancient city of Polonnaruwa
+- Climb Sigiriya Rock Fortress
+- Village tour in Habarana
+- Traditional Sri Lankan dinner with a local family

+##### Day 5: Kandy City Tour

+- Visit Temple of Tooth Relic
+- Watch a cultural dance performance
+- Kandy city tour
+- Dinner at a rooftop restaurant

+##### Day 6: Nuwara Eliya City Tour

+- Visit a tea plantation and factory
+- Visit Horton Plains National Park
+- Gregory Lake boat ride
+- Romantic dinner at the hotel

+##### Day 7: Ella City Tour

+- Visit Little Adam's Peak
+- Visit Nine Arches Bridge
+- Scenic train ride through the mountains
+- Dinner at a local restaurant

+##### Day 8: Yala Safari

+- Safari in Yala National Park
+- Beach party with live music

+##### Day 9: Mirissa Beach Tour

+- Whale watching tour
+- Beach activities
+- Dinner at a beachfront restaurant

+##### Day 10: Galle City Tour

 - Visit Galle Fort
-- Explore the Old Town
-- Visit the beaches
-- Visit temples and shrines
+- Visit Jungle Beach
+- Traditional Sri Lankan dinner with a local family

+##### Day 11-12: Bentota Beach Tour

+- Water sports activities
+- Boat ride in Bentota River
+- Beach party with live music

+##### Day 13-14: Colombo City Tour

-- Explore the Gangaramaya Temple
+- Visit Gangaramaya Temple
-- Shop at the Pettah Market
+- Visit Independence Square
-- Walk along Galle Face Green
+- Visit Galle Face Green
+- Visit Colombo National Museum
+- Dinner at a local restaurant

-#####  Day 15: Negombo to Airport
+##### Day 15: Departure

-- Negombo sightseeing

-**Join us on this 15-day adventure and experience the best of Sri Lanka!**
+- Transfer to the airport

+Make sure to emphasize the classic aspect of the tour package and provide options for guests to enjoy local cuisine and culture.
+You can also customize the itinerary based on your guests' preferences.
+Good luck with your tour package!